paulcruse3/trilogy-custom-activities/README.md

 # trilogy-custom-activities

-Just a bunch of activites that are not in the standard trilogy, curriculum.
+Just a bunch of activities that are not in the standard trilogy, curriculum